wee-slack/wee-slack/README.md

     suspend), they will not appear in the hotlist.
 - If you use an OAuth token or a legacy token instead of a session token:
   - Threads, shared channels and channels that has been converted from public to private can only be marked as read locally, it won't sync to Slack.
-This means they will be unread again after reloading the script. public to private as read won't work.
+This means they will be unread again after reloading the script.
-- For shared channels and channels that has been converted from public to private:
-  - The option `thread_messages_in_channel` is only working for messages which arrive after the channel history has been loaded.

 Development
 -----------